julyndav/Python/AB_Analysis/README.md

 ## A_B-Testing Project overview:
 Together with the marketing department, a list has been compiled of hypotheses that may help boost revenue.
 My goal is to prioritize these hypotheses, launch an A/B test, and analyze the results.
+The analsys will incorporate cummalitive averages, exploring outliers and looking at conversion rates.
 <br></br>

 ## Table of Contents: